Samsung/tizen-docs/docs/platform/release-notes/tizen-4-0-m3.md

     - http://tizen.org/feature/content.scanning.others for scanning OTHERS-type files which are not included in the media content types such as IMAGE, VIDEO, SOUND or MUSIC.
     - http://tizen.org/feature/content.filter.pinyin for supporting the Pinyin Filter.
 - Media Controller
-  - In the mobile profile, repeat mode on for one media enumeration has been added.
+  - In the Mobile profile, repeat mode on for one media enumeration has been added.
-  - In the mobile profile, new API set for supporting playlist have been added.
+  - In the Mobile profile, new API set for supporting playlist have been added.
-  - In the mobile profile, new API set for sending command and receiving command reply have been added.
+  - In the Mobile profile, new API set for sending command and receiving command reply have been added.
-  - In the mobile profile, new API set for sending custom event and receiving event reply have been added.
+  - In the Mobile profile, new API set for sending custom event and receiving event reply have been added.
-  - In the mobile profile, the API set for supporting metadata have been changed.
+  - In the Mobile profile, the API set for supporting metadata have been changed.
-  - In the mobile profile, the API set for sending custom command and receiving custom reply have been changed.
+  - In the Mobile profile, the API set for sending custom command and receiving custom reply have been changed.
-  - In the mobile profile, the callbacks for receiving update information have been changed.
+  - In the Mobile profile, the callbacks for receiving update information have been changed.
-  - In the mobile profile, some playback states enumerations have been changed.
+  - In the Mobile profile, some playback states enumerations have been changed.
 - Player
   - Pre-condition of setting ROI area API has been changed.
 - Muse